 What is The Insurance Bad Faith Law and Can I Sue My Health Insurance Company?

-The premise of insurance is to pay a monthly fee to obtain coverage for when things go wrong, and it can come as quite a shock when your claim is denied when you need it most.
-Policyholders are covered by the bad faith law but fighting a bad faith insurance claim can be a tough battle, and you should consult with lawyers specializing in medical malpractice at our law firm.
+The purpose of insurance is to cover you when things go wrong.
+However, it can come as a shock for victims of medical negligence if a claim is rejected.
+Policyholders are covered by the bad faith law but fighting a bad faith insurance claim can be a tough battle, which is why you need our top medical malpractice lawyers in Michigan fighting in your corner.

 What is the Bad Faith Law?